 What is bladder exstrophy?

-Bladder exstrophy is a complex combination of disorders that occur during fetal development (while the baby is still in utero).
+Bladder exstrophy is a complex combination of disorders that occur while a baby is still developing (in utero).
 If the abdominal wall and underlying structures don't properly join together, a baby can be born with the bladder and other structures exposed on the outer surface of the body.
-The condition:

 Other associated defects include: